ietf-rats-wg/rats-endorsements/draft-ietf-rats-endorsements.md

 A claim is conditional if it only applies if other actual state matches Reference Values, according to some matching policy.
 For example, an Endorser for a given CPU might provide additional information about the CPU's supported features based on the current firmware configuration.
-Alternatively, an Endorser might provide information indicating that a specific security certification (e.g., [GlobalPlaftorm Certification](https://globalplatform.org/certifications/security-certification/) and [OCP S.A.F.E.](https://www.opencompute.org/projects/ocp-safe-program)) is associated with the device if the serial number falls within a given range and the firmware is configured in a specific way.
+Alternatively, an Endorser might provide information indicating that a specific security certification (e.g., {{GP-Cert}} and {{OCP-SAFE}}) is associated with the device if the serial number falls within a given range and the firmware is configured in a specific way.

 ~~~ aasvg
                                 Conditional Endorsements